-Additional reasons why a landlord should update their rental include helping to maintain the structural integrity of the property, as well as increasing the value of the home.
+Additional reasons why a landlord should update their rental include helping to maintain the structural integrity of the property, as well as increasing the property value.

 Although a landlord’s intent may be to rent the property, maintaining the home and improving on it will also make it easier to sell if necessary.
 A typical remodel can result in a 70% return on investment.